HakaiInstitute/kelp-o-matic/docs/beginner_guide/post_processing.md

 ### Load Kelp-O-Matic Raster

-Load the output `.tif` file from Kelp-O-Matic into ArcMap.
+Load the output `.tif` file from Kelp-O-Matic into ArcGIS Pro.
 The raster will have the following
 attributes: